berkeley-scf/scf-databases-2025/README.md

-# scf-databases-2024
+# scf-databases-2025
-Materials for SCF January 2024 workshop on databases and SQL.
+Materials for SCF February 2025 workshop on databases and SQL.

-Please see the overview page at the [GitHub pages site](https://berkeley-scf.github.io/scf-databases-2024) to easily view the materials in a browser.
+Please see the overview page at the [workshop website](https://computing.stat.berkeley.edu/scf-databases-2025) to easily view the materials in a browser.